daenney/puppetdb-stencil/README.rst

 ################
-puppetdb-stencil
+puppetdb_stencil
 ################

 When passed one or more resource types those resources are rendered through templates.
 The templates are loaded based on a template matching the exact resource type name with a .jinja2 extension or an optionally passed template.

 .. code-block:: bash

-   $ python puppetdb-stencil.py mytype
+   $ python puppetdb_stencil.py mytype

 A more complex example that renders multiple types through a shared template:

 .. code-block:: bash

-   $ python puppetdb-stencil.py nagios_host nagios_hostgroup -t examples/nagios_.jinja2
+   $ python puppetdb_stencil.py nagios_host nagios_hostgroup -t examples/nagios_.jinja2

 Template selection
 ------------------